Why Choose PGI

 Is your application 10s or 100s of thousands of lines of Fortran, C and C++ code?
 With OpenACC directives, you don’t have to parallelize all of it at once.
 You can identify hot loops and code regions using the PGPROF profiler, then incrementally parallelize and tune them one by one.
 OpenACC code remains 100% standard-compliant and portable to other compilers and platforms, and enables parallel processing on CPUs and GPUs using identical source code.

 CloverLeaf, a Lagrangian-Eulerian explicit hydrodynamics mini-application, is a small (4,500 line) lightweight application that is representative of a code used at the United Kingdom’s Atomic Weapons Establishment (AWE).
-Using OpenACC, performance on an NVIDIA V100 GPU is over 4 times faster than a dual-socket 40-core Intel Skylake CPU, running the fully optimized code on the bm32 data set.
-It scales to almost 10 times faster on 4xV100s using MPI+OpenACC.
+Using OpenACC, performance on an NVIDIA V100 GPU is four times faster than a dual-socket 40-core Intel Skylake CPU, running the fully optimized code on the bm32 data set.
+It scales to almost 15 times faster on 4xV100s using MPI+OpenACC.
 The optimizations to the source code made during porting to the GPU using OpenACC improved the performance of the CPU code by more than 50%.

 Will Your Compiler Take You There?